jfmorcillo/mss/doc/source/module_description.rst

 MSS use this function to get the name of the configuration script and the order of the parameters used to call the script.
 The script name is relative to the module directory.
-The names of the parameters are the field names used in the configuration description in ``desc.xml``.
+The names of the parameters are the field names used in the configuration description in ``desc.json``.

-If you want to retrieve the current configuration of the module when re-configuring the module in MSS you have to write a :py:func:`get_current_config` function.
+If you want to retrieve the current configuration of the module when configuring the module you have to write a :py:func:`get_current_config` function.

 .. py:function:: get_current_config()